canro91/canro91.github.io/_posts/2023-07-24-AdviceToStartAnUltralearningProject.md

 If you search on Google or DuckDuckGo or GitHub "programming roadmap \<insert year here\>," you will find good resources.
 But you don't need to learn all those subjects at once.
 Instead, understand how a particular subject or tool fits into the larger picture and when you need it.

+Only zoom in when you need a particular tool.

 ## 4. Write an end-to-end coding project

 Write a coding project that reads data from a webpage, calls a backend, persists data into a relational database, and displays it back.

-You will learn a lot from this simple exercise.
-HTML/CSS, a UI library, HTTP/REST, a backend language, SQL, and a database engine.
+You will learn a lot from this simple exercise:
+* HTML/CSS,
+* a UI library,
+* HTTP/REST,
+* a backend language,
+* SQL, and
+* a database engine.

 Quite a lot!

+ou will be surprised by how many "real" applications boil down to read and write data from and to a database.

 ## 5. Be consistent